SSE018/esp32_uart_bridge/README.md

 | Supported Target | ESP32-C3 |
 | ---------------- | -------- |

+# modded

+modded for esp32-s3 and buffer size

 # ESP32-C3 UART Bridge

 The ESP32-C3 UART Bridge is an ESP-IDF project.
 This makes the ESP32-C3 act as USB to serial UART interface like FT232R or CP210x.